-Biotic factors or relate to all the living things in the ecosystem.
+Biotic factors relate to all the living things in the ecosystem.
 Their presence and their biological by-products affect the composition of an ecosystem.
-Biotic factors include all living organisms from animals and humans, to plants, fungi, and bacteria.
+Biotic resources include all living organisms from animals and humans, to plants, fungi, and bacteria.
 The interactions between various biotic factors are necessary for the survival and reproduction of each species and to fulfil essential requirements like food, etc.

 Examples of Biotic Factors

 The examples of biotic resources relate to all the living components of an ecosystem.
 These include producers, consumers, decomposers and detritivores.

 The term abiotic refers to the non-living entities in the ecosystem.
 Sunlight, water, land, all constitute the abiotic factors.

 Abiotic factors refer to all the non-living chemical and physical factors present in the atmosphere, hydrosphere, and lithosphere.
 Sunlight, air, precipitation, minerals, and soil are some examples of abiotic factors.
 These factors have a significant impact on the survival and reproduction of species in an ecosystem.